fbpixel

 Specialized schools can also be very expensive and cost-prohibitive to many families.
 While some government funding may be available, not all students may qualify for this type of funding and not all schools will accept it.

 The choice between keeping your child in a mainstream environment with special services or transitioning her into a specialized school can be a tough one.
 If you find that she is able to achieve success and feel self-confident in a mainstream school with services that are helpful but not overwhelming, that may be the best choice—especially for the time being.
-If, however, you find that the program, therapy, and other services outside of school begins to consume her life, leaving little room for “fun” and extracurricular activities, it may be time to explore a specialized school.
+If, however, you find that the amount of tutoring, therapy, and other services outside of school begins to consume her life, leaving little room for “fun” and extracurricular activities, it may be time to explore a specialized school.
 Ultimately, you know your child best.
 Assessing the pros and cons of each option, and observing your child’s success or struggles, will help you come to this important decision.